 Always Seek Legal Help!

 Being subjected to a police search or facing an arrest or criminal charge due to evidence that was discovered during a pat-down can be a very serious issue.
 The Brown Firm PLLC provides a full range of criminal defense legal services that may be needed in order to obtain a more favorable ruling or verdict.
 The assistance of an experienced attorney can be invaluable in evaluating whether police adhered to all standards of Fourth Amendment law in their past interactions with you.
 Should our attorneys be able to discover that law enforcement personal failed to comply with the above standards, you may be able to obtain reduced charges or even an outright dismissal.
-Call our offices or send us a message today and set up a free consultation to discuss your case.
+Call our offices or send us a message today and set up a legal consultation to discuss your case.